Henry-Edet/Henry-Edet/README.md

 - 👋 Hi, I’m Henry-Edet, I'm a software Engineer.
 - 👀 I’m interested in learning and exploring new things
-- 💞️ I’m looking to collaborate on AI related projects
+- 💞️ I’m looking to collaborate on AI/DevOps related projects
 - 📫 How to reach me, send a mail to penieledet@icloud.com